iaretechnician/barebones-masterserver-wiki/Tutorial:-From-Scratch:-Part-4.md

 Go to the **Refresh** button we created at the beginning of this part of the tutorial and add an *OnClick* event for the **Rooms** panel "ScratchGamesList.OnRefreshClick".
 This will handle the refresh of the list while the scene is open.

 Finally, we need to let the player create a new game instance.
 Go to the **CreateGame** button we made earlier.
-Set this button up the same as the button we disabled at the beginning of this tutorial.
+Set this button up the same as the button we altered at the beginning of this tutorial.
 This was made in Step 3 of the previous part of this tutorial series.
+Disable the **ServerList** panel.

 ---